 - A. General Fee Waiver Provisions - 1.
-"Waiver" or "fee waiver" means a full release from the requirement or payment of a fee and from any provision in lieu of a fee payment. - 2.
-All fees are subject to fee waiver unless specifically identified as a non-waivable charge in this policy or UAC R277-407. - 3.
-The school is not required to waive a non-waivable charge. - 4.
-The school will provide adequate waivers or other provisions in lieu of fee waivers to ensure that no student is denied the opportunity to participate in a class or school-sponsored or supported activity because of an inability to pay a fee. - 5.
-The process for obtaining a fee waiver, pursuing an alternative to fee waiver, or appealing the denial of a fee waiver shall be administered confidentially, fairly, objectively, without delay, and in a manner that avoids stigma, embarrassment, undue attention, and unreasonable burdens on students and parents. - 6.
-A student receiving a fee waiver or other provisions in lieu of a fee shall not be treated differently from other students or identified to students, staff members, or other persons who do not need to know of the waiver. - 7.
-Any requirement that a student pay a fee is suspended during any period in which the student's eligibility for a fee waiver is being determined or a denial of a fee waiver is being appealed. - B. Fee Waiver Eligible Charges - 1.
-An activity, class, or program that is: - a.
-Primarily intended to serve school-age children. - b.
-Taught or administered, more than inconsequentially, by a school employee as part of the employee's assignment. - 2.
-An activity, class, or program that is explicitly or implicitly required: - a.
-As a condition to receive a higher grade, or for successful completion of a school class or to receive credit, including a requirement for a student to attend a concert or museum as part of a music or art class for extra credit, or
+All fees are subject to fee waiver unless specifically identified as a non-waivable charge in this policy or UAC R277-407. - 2.
+The school is not required to waive a non-waivable charge. - 3.
+The school will provide adequate waivers or other provisions in lieu of fee waivers to ensure that no student is denied the opportunity to participate in a class or school-sponsored or supported activity because of an inability to pay a fee. - 4.
+The process for obtaining a fee waiver, pursuing an alternative to fee waiver, or appealing the denial of a fee waiver shall be administered confidentially, fairly, objectively, without delay, and in a manner that avoids stigma, embarrassment, undue attention, and unreasonable burdens on students and parents. - 5.
+A student receiving a fee waiver or other provisions in lieu of a fee shall not be treated differently from other students or identified to students, staff members, or other persons who do not need to know of the waiver.

+- 6. Any requirement that a student pay a fee is suspended during any period in which the student's eligibility for a fee waiver is being determined or a denial of a fee waiver is being appealed. - 7.
+The school may not use revenue collected through fees to offset the cost of fee waivers by requiring students and families who do not qualify for fee waivers to pay an increased fee amount to cover the costs of students and families who qualify for fee waivers. - 8.
+The school may notify students and families that the students and families may voluntarily pay an increased fee amount or provide a donation to cover the costs of other students and families. - 9.
+The school may not identify a student on fee waiver to students, staff members, or other persons who do not need to know.